 - Music and regulation in young children

-- Regulation and dysregulation as topics in the cooperation with parents
+- Regulation and dysregulation as topics in cooperation with parents

-- Regulation and dysregulation in the transition from daycare to kindergarten
+- Regulation and dysregulation in the transition from childcare centers to kindergarten

-Regulation and dysregulation have been treated as cross-sectional issues since 2017, currently for example in Project 4 Haptics and Stress Reduction, Project 5 Mindful and Responsive Handling, and in Project 7 Mindfulness in Early Childhood Education.
+Since 2017 the topic is treated recognized as a cross-cutting issue currently for example in Project 4 Haptics and Stress Reduction, Project 5 Mindful and Responsive Handling, and in Project 7 Mindfulness in Early Childhood Education.

 - Gutknecht, D. (2015).
 Wenn kleine Kinder beißen.
 Achtsame und konkrete Handlungsmöglichkeiten.
 Freiburg: Herder.